 • Casserole Dish – any medium-sized baking dish will work well.

-• Blender – for blending up some of the whole oats. ( You can also use half oat flour and half whole oats if you don’t have a blender.)
+• Blender – for blending whole oats. ( You can also use half oat flour and half whole oats if you don’t have a blender.)

 • Large Mixing Bowl – to mix the batter.